shawinbetter/shawinbetter/README.md

 🔭 I’m currently working on Huawei Technologies Co., Ltd. (Summer Intership Programme)

-📫 My Email: yqiuau@connect.ust.hk
+😄 And I am going to study in HKUST from Aug 2021 to Aug 2022 📫 My Email: yqiuau@connect.ust.hk

 <!--
 **shawinbetter/shawinbetter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.